Nostalgia Super Stock: The Revival, 1985 to 2010

 NMCA was favorably impressed with the result, enough to establish its own rules in consultation with MNSSA and also schedule a four-race series for 1992.
 Each season since, NMCA has offered NSS in addition to its numerous modern classes, changing to an open competition index-style format in 1994.

-The original MNSSA continued to produce ‘heads-up’ match race programs until 1997, when an internal disagreement caused the group to split.
+The original MNSSA continued to produce 'heads-up' match race programs until 1997, when an internal disagreement caused the group to split.

 One faction, including Jim Whittenburg, Terry Whittenburg, Rick Johnson, Russ Campbell, Shaffer, Zalud and Dave Johnson, took the original MNSSA name and occasionally produced shows until 2006.

 On November 15, 1997, the remaining faction, including original founders Dave Campbell, Zajac, Kaufman, Bisig and Hayenga, held a reorganizational meeting at the residence of Larry Quinn in Springfield, Illinois, and were joined by other members, Richard Anderson, Bob Kokenes, Jerry Zeman, Dallas Peffley, Tom Ponder, Jim Richardson, John Rousset, Steve Snyder and Mike Swanson in establishing a renamed organization called Nostalgia Super Stock Inc.

 Also in 1997, NMCA was sold to Petersen Publishing, adding more to a complex web of ownership intrigue, drama, misunderstanding and mystery which still continues to confound many racers and the public.

 In 1998, a former MNSSA member, Tony DePillo, co-founded the National Street Car Association, which included NSS and a similar class named Pro Nostalgia for faster cars.
 Sometimes in association with NMCA and sometimes not, NSCA produced events that included NSS for 10 years before it disbanded.

 Meanwhile, the popularity of nostalgia drag racing in general and NSS specifically, had continued to grow, spreading to the eastern and southern regions of the United States.
 This gave rise to other organizations, such as the East Coast Nostalgia Super Stock Association, 422 Motorsports, and the Texas Outsiders.

 In addition, subset individual events and season-long series related to the specific brands, for example, the Ford Nationals, Pontiac Nationals, Mopar Nationals and the Chrysler Classic series with its Max Wedge and Hemi Super Stock classes, had grown popular.

-An independent event, Monster Mopar Weekend, has included NSS since 1996 and until 2010 was widely considered to be the annual ‘national’ event for the sport.
+An independent event, Monster Mopar Weekend, has included NSS since 1996 and until 2010 was widely considered to be the annual 'national' event for the sport.

 In 2006, NSS within the MMW race was named The Dave Duell Nostalgia Super Stock Nationals in memory of Dave Duell, a long-time participant and administrator in NHRA Stock and NSS, and an alumnus of the original MNSSA.

-Various Rules Committees
+Various rules committees

-In 2008, the Nostalgia Super Stock National Association was formed with representatives from various NSS groups, including Dave Duell’s son, Doug, in an effort to establish nationally recognized definitions and rules for the category.
+In 2008, the Nostalgia Super Stock National Association was formed with representatives from various NSS groups, including Dave Duell's son, Doug, in an effort to establish nationally recognized definitions and rules for the category.